ko-bra/color-detection-events/README.md

 ## Server
 The server is a dockerized application which handles the retreival and storage of color detection events and offers them via a REST API.

+## Run
+1. Build the docker image (using the Dockerfile  `./server/Dockerfile`)
+2. Run the container in an environment of your choice (adapt environment variables)

+Please make sure that you do run only one instance of the container since it does not scale.
+The container must keep running to collect all events.

 ### Persistence
-The server offers two persistence modes
+The server offers two persistence modes:
 - SQLite
 - MySQL

 SQLite is enabled by default, to use MySQL set the MYSQL_* environment variables.</br>

+:warning
-:warning: Warning when using SQLite: Events are lost on container stop unless a volume is mounted to the directory containing `/etc/events/events.db`
+- Warning when using SQLite: Events are lost on container stop unless a volume is mounted to the directory containing `/etc/events/events.db`
+- The MySQL implementation is untested

 ### Environment Variables
 The following environment variables can be set on container run.
-The `MYSQL_*` variables are optional.
+The `MYSQL_*` variables are optional.</br>
+Defaults are set by the [Dockerfile](server/Dockerfile).

 | Key             | Description         | Type |
 | -------------   | -------------       | ---- |
 | MQTT_HOST       | URL to the MQTT broker   | String |